the-butterfly-effect/tbe/README.md

 ## Playing

 There are 76 levels.
-All levels up to and including "Find the Message" are definitely playable, a few levels may need a bit more polish.
+All levels are definitely playable, a few levels may need a bit more polish.
-The levels after "Find the Message" are harder levels, play at your own risk!

 ### Alternative solutions